UMR-CNRS-7267/Metacongo_Paper/README.md

 Please if you use this protocol in your analyses, please cite the paper :....

-How to cite: {the analysis of our data were done as described in XXX et al,}
+How to cite: {the analysis of our data was done as described in XXX et al,}